 |MX Server address||Priority|

-Note: it may take some time to get MX record propagated globally depending on domain registrar.
+Note: it may take some time to get the MX record propagated globally, depending on the domain registrar.

 Well done!
-You’ve successfully added your additional domain to G Suites as an alias to send and receive email.
+You’ve successfully added your additional domain to Google Workspace as an alias to send and receive an email.

 Test by sending an email to your newly added domain, and you will notice email is available to your original domain email.